JohnKendrick/PDielec/docs/_sources/software.rst.txt

 The Format of the Excel Spreadsheet
 ===================================

-The Excel spread sheet which can be written by the programs contains details of the system being anaylysed, a list of the scenario settings and tables of absorption, permittivity, reflection and transmission.
+The Excel spread sheet, which can be written by the program, contains details of the system being anaylysed, a list of the scenario settings and tables of absorption, permittivity, reflection and transmission.
-The spreedsheet is devided into different sheets;
+The spreedsheet is divided into different sheets;

 -   **Main**
         This stores the information concerning the file that is being analysed and the program associated with the output.
 A list of the frequencies read in from the output file is given too.